ThiagoGaitkoski/ThiagoGaitkoski/README.md

 :house_with_garden: I’m from Brazil.

-:outbox_tray: 2021 Goals: Create a new project and find a new job.
+:outbox_tray: 2022 Goals: Get a job in programming.

 ## Language and Tools: